Ducktatorrr/qranibal-the-scanible/README.md

 This is a simple Flask web app I wrote to scan QR codes and extract DEV EUIs using the device's camera.
 It serves a basic HTML page, accesses the camera via `getUserMedia`, and repeatedly sends the captured frames to the Flask `/process_frame` endpoint for server-side decoding.

 Please note that this is a very basic proof-of-concept application.
-In a real-world scenario, you would likely want to handle decoding on the client side.
+In a real-world scenario, you would likely want to handle decoding on the client side but I wanted to test out this python library I found that uses an advanced object detection model.

 **Therefore, disclaimer:** Use at your own risk—this code is not production-ready.